 In lots of ways, this Mint Oreo Ice Cream is easier to make than my typical ice creams.
 Because there are no eggs involved, there’s no need to heat anything up, which means you’re really just mixing the ingredients together and freezing.

 No excuses!
 You do need an ice cream maker, but I promise you it’s worth the investment.
-If you own a KitchenAid mixer, I highly recommend getting the ice cream maker attachment.
+If you own a KitchenAid mixer, I highly recommend getting the ice cream maker attachment (affiliate link).
 It’s inexpensive and super convenient.
 I keep it in my freezer at all times, so it’s always ready to go when an ice cream craving hits.
 I’ve owned it since 2010 when I made this very first ice cream and it’s showing no sign of slowing down any time soon!

 In terms of making this ice cream green, it’s totally up to you.
 There’s nothing wrong with a white mint ice cream… But I just love the green mint chocolate chip ice cream of my childhood, so I had to add a couple drops of food coloring here.